 Further information about each Admissions Requirement

-- An undergraduate major in History is not required, but applicants without such a background may be required to take additional coursework in history at the undergraduate level as a condition for acceptance in the program.
-If you have been out of school for a long time, or have a low undergraduate GPA, think about taking history courses at IUPUI either the Undergraduate Non-Degree or Graduate Non-Degree programs.
+- An undergraduate major in History is not required, but applicants without such a background may be required to take additional coursework in history as a condition for acceptance in the program.
+If you have been out of school for a long time, or have a low undergraduate GPA, think about taking history courses at IUPUI either through the Undergraduate Non-Degree or Graduate Non-Degree programs.
 Courses taken through the Undergraduate Non-Degree program will not count toward an M.A. in history, while those taken Graduate Non-Degree program may count with the approval of the Director of Graduate Studies and the IUPUI Graduate Office.
 Taking non-degree classes is a good way for you to get a sense of what advanced history courses are like as well as for us to get to know each other and for you to strengthen your application.
-Contact the Director of Graduate Studies if any of these situations apply to you to discuss your application.
+Contact us at firstname.lastname@example.org if any of these situations apply to you to discuss your application.

 - The three letters of recommendation should be from individuals familiar with your academic abilities and potential.
 Each recommender should submit their letter online (follow the directions in the online application for how to add your recommenders).
 If for some reason, a recommender cannot submit their letter online, they must send a hard copy letter directly to the address below.
 If you are unsure about waiving your right to see the letter, talk with your recommenders about what they advise.
 We would advise that you get letters of recommendation from people who can speak most directly to your ability to do graduate work in history.
 Try to have at least two letters from history professors or professors who have taught you in upper-level liberal arts courses.

 - A 300-500 word Personal Statement regarding your current professional goals, plans for your career, and reasons for selecting IUPUI and your chosen field of study must be included.
 Your statement should explain how your skills, experience, ideas, and goals make you a great fit for our program and our program the right place for you to achieve those goals.
 Avoid phrases and ideas that could be interpreted as trite or cliché as well as broad generalizations; be concrete, specific, direct.
 We want to learn about your experiences doing history and to see you thinking like a historian.
 If you have any potential weak spots in your application, briefly explain them.
 Similarly, identify positive things (like awards or publications) that set you apart.
 We recommend that you have someone (ideally a professor who knows you well) work with you to revise your Personal Statement.
-YOU MUST indicate in the first paragraph of this statement your intended area of concentration: Public History, U.S. History, Dual Degree (with Department of Library and Information Science or the Lilly Family School of Philanthropy)
+You must indicate in the first paragraph of this statement your intended area of concentration: (U.S. History or European History).

 Optional Elements of a Graduate Application in History